pemcg/manageiq-automation-howto-guide/chapter17/options_hash.md

 All but the first four of the 'set' methods listed above perform a validity check that the value that we're setting is an eligible resource for the provisioning instance.

-Use one of the techniques discussed in [Investigative Debugging](../chapter11/investigative_debugging.md) to find out what key/value pairs are in the options hash to manipluate.
+Tip - use one of the techniques discussed in [Investigative Debugging](../chapter11/investigative_debugging.md) to find out what key/value pairs are in the options hash to manipluate.

 ### miq\_provision